somewhatlurker/DivaSound/readme.md

 **Known Issues**
 * Latency can be less than stellar, depending on your hardware.
   It'll probably be playable, but I'll accept PRs to help lower this.
+  Setting your audio output to use 44100Hz sample rate may slightly help.